squidfunk/terraform-aws-cognito-auth/README.md

 ### Cost

-AWS Cognito is [free for up to 50.000 monthly active users][5].
+AWS Cognito is [free for up to 50.000 monthly active users][6].
 After that, pricing starts at __$ 0,0055 per monthly active user__.
-Additionally, the bulk of the cost will be attributed to AWS Lambda, API Gateway and CloudFront but it should be quite low compared what other AaaS providers like Auth0 charge.
-While this module does not provide all features offered by other AaaS providers, it should be absolutely sufficient for Single Page Applications.
+Additional cost will be attributed to AWS Lambda, API Gateway and CloudFront but it should be very reasonable compared to what AaaS providers like Auth0 charge.
+While this module does not provide all features offered by other providers, it should be quite sufficient for securing a Single Page Application.

   [6]: https://aws.amazon.com/de/cognito/pricing/

 ## Usage

-### Prerequisites

-TBD

-### Setup
+Add the following module to your Terraform configuration and apply it:

 ``` hcl
 module "cognito-auth" {